ivan-pi/TOMS-Algorithm-675/README.md

 > Vanbegin, M., & Verhaegen, M. (1989).
 Algorithm 675: FORTRAN subroutines for computing the square root covariance filter and square root information filter in dense or Hessenberg forms. _ACM Transactions on Mathematical Software (TOMS)_, 15(3), 243-256. doi:[10.1145/66888.69647](https://doi.org/10.1145/66888.69647)

-Original source code may be downloaded from [Netlib](http://www.netlib.org/toms/675.gz).
+For a PDF version of this article (available free of charge) click [here](https://dl.acm.org/doi/pdf/10.1145/66888.69647).
+The original source code can be downloaded from [Netlib](http://www.netlib.org/toms/).

-Use of this algorithm is subject to the [ACM Software License Agreement](https://www.acm.org/publications/policies/software-copyright-notice).

-TODO:
-* Replace LINPACK routine `dtrco` with LAPACK routine `dtrcon`
+The code available here contains some minor modifications and is *not* the original Software.
+Use of this code is still subject to the [ACM Software License Agreement](https://www.acm.org/publications/policies/software-copyright-notice).
+This grants the right to execute, copy, modify and distribute both the binary and source code solely for academic, research and other similar noncommercial uses.
+See the [LICENSE](./LICENSE) document for the remaining conditions.
+New additions are provided under terms of the permissive MIT License.

 ## Routines